libretro/docs/docs/library/dolphin.md

 For running properly, the Dolphin core requires to have the Dolphin `Sys` folder in the proper location.

-After downloading the core within RetroArch, execute one of the following three options:
+After downloading the core within RetroArch, execute one of the following options:

 ### A. Installing from the 'Core System Files Downloader'